OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-23.md

 ## Matthew 23:39

-For I tell you, you will not see me again until you say, ‘Blessed is he who comes in the name of the Lord.’”
+For I tell you, you will only see me again when you proclaim, ‘Blessed is he who comes in the name of the Lord.’”